 New Year – New You!
 Or is it?

 We all do a spot of time travelling in December, reflecting on the year just gone and contemplating the next twelve months to come.
-Many of us make New Year’s Resolutions, filled with hope and optimism, only for our goals to fall by the wayside just a few weeks into January.
+Many of us make New Year’s Resolutions, filled with hope and optimism, only for our goals to fall by the wayside just a few weeks into the new year.